jpontdia/common-parent-pom/README.md

-# mulesoft-parent-pom
+# common-parent-pom
 ![Powered by](https://img.shields.io/badge/Powered%20by-Mulesoft-blue.svg)
   ![Build and deploy](https://github.com/jpontdia/mulesoft-parent-pom/actions/workflows/build.yml/badge.svg)
 <br>

+Parent POM for Mulesoft applications

   > This project follows the standards defined in the Development Process Document in Anypoint Exchange.
 The details to compile and package the asset are in the Build Environment section.

-Parent POM for Mulesoft applications

 ## Table of contents
 1. [Description](#description)